What is Invoice Factoring? – Convert Invoices to Capital

 What are the qualifications for Invoice Factoring?

 Getting approved for invoice factoring is much easier than other business financing programs.
-One of the main reasons businesses pursue invoice factoring is that they couldn’t qualify for a less expensive alternative.
+Unlike a bank loan, which typically requires extensive documentation and stricter credit checks, invoice factoring has more flexible qualification requirements.
+One of the main reasons businesses pursue invoice factoring is that they couldn’t qualify for a less expensive alternative, such as traditional bank loans.

 Since repayment comes from your customers paying their invoices, factoring companies scrutinize their credit more than yours.
 Your customers’ reliability is a critical factor in invoice financing approval.